 Continue reading this article for tips on finding affordable life insurance if you're over 65.

-Receive life insurance quotes direct and apply
+Receive life insurance quotes direct from an insurer

 What expenses might life insurance cover for people aged 65 and over?